BKmetoff/endurosat-assignment/README.md

 There are two workflows described in `/.githib/workflows`:

-- on each new commit made to a PR branch:
+1. on each new commit made to a PR branch:

 - merging to the master branch is blocked;
 - the application is:
   - tested;
-  - build into a docker image
+  - built into a docker image;
-  - pushed to AWS ECR;
+  - pushed to AWS ECR-staging;
-  - deployed in an AWS ECS ;
+  - deployed in an AWS ECS-staging;

-- once the above flow runs successfully:
+2. once the above flow runs successfully:

 - merging to the master branch is allowed;
 - on merge to the master branch:
   - docker image is build;
-  - the image is pushed to AWS ECR;
+  - the image is pushed to AWS ECR-production;
-  - the image is deployed in an AWS ECS;
+  - the image is deployed in an AWS ECS-production;

 The full flow of the pipeline is as follows: